Documentation Index

 Webhook Events

-When a human requests changes, a webhook is delivered with:
+When a human responds to a review, a webhook is delivered with:

 {